+Purpose of the Clause: Preamble 11

-Provides that the Commonwealth in 1979 passed legislation allowing the Northern Territory to establish its own Supreme Court by a Territory Act, thus completing the transfer of the three traditional arms of government to the Northern Territory - legislature, executive and judiciary.
+Territory to establish its or onwealth in 1979 passed legislation allowing the Northern wn Supreme Court by a Territory Act, thus completing the hal arms of government to the Northern Territory - legislature,

+Variations:

+(a) Republic: No change.

+(b) Pre-Statehood: No change.

-Reference to Discussion and Information Papers: See previous comments under Preamble 1.
+Reference to Discussion Preamble 1. and Information Papers: See previous comments under